flynx/argv.js/README.md

 	author: 'John Smith <j.smith@some-mail.com>',
 	license: 'BSD-3-Clause',
 ```

+If not set, `.version`, `.author`, `.license` are acquired from `package.json`
+located at the same path as the main script.
+To explicitly set the path of the JSON file from which metadata is read set
+`.packageJson`.

 These basic bits of metadata can be referenced in other `-help` sections,
 for example: